Edznux/hubot-pokemongo/README.md

-:warning: *The site we're using for Pokemon live data is blocking visits outside of browsers.
-Working on a fix*

 # hubot-pokemongo

 Hubot script for pokemon go.
 hubot-pokemongo send you one private message every time one pokemon spawn near you.
-It support multiple location, mute notification, custom notification interval.
+It support multiple location, mute notification, custom notification interval, and some small features.

+:exclamation: *This does not require you to run your own bots for Pokémon localisation.
+However, the API we're querying is very instable and you might experience not-so-great service and unaccurate results.*

 ## dependency

 - hubot-redis-brain
+- geolib

 ## Commands available